olayiwolaafeezolasunkanmi-creator/File-integrity_checker/README.md

 Reporting with colors or simple text.
 # Step by step implementation
-Create a directory and name it "integrity_checker" Moved JSON hash file into "integrity_checker"
+Create a directory and name it "integrity_checker" Moved JSON hash file into "integrity_check"
-Changed directory to "integrity_checker"
+Changed directory to "integrity_check" mkdir (Make Directory) "integrity_tool"
+Changed Directory to "integrity_tool"
+Nano integrity_check, then input ./integrity_check init /var/log to get the hashing